 On adoption of FRS 102, the College followed the transitional provision to retain the book value of buildings, which were revalued in 1992 as deemed cost.
-The college will undertake a review of asset revaluation and develop a policy in 2020/21.
+The college will develop a revaluation policy after the outcome of its capital funding bids is known.